lehlud/typing-training/README.md

 # typing-training
-A commandline appclication for speeding up your typing speed.
+A commandline appclication to help speed up your typing speed.